americanas-tech/restQL-golang/docs/restql/config.md

 ## Debugging

 RestQL supports a debug mode where its response verbosity is increased to include details about the HTTP request made to the upstream API resource.
-Currently, restQL support debug activation through a query parameter or header.
+Currently, it supports debug activation through a query parameter and/or header.
 By default, debugging with a query parameter is enabled.
 You can customize this with the following parameters in the configuration file or environment variables:

 - `debugging.queryParam` or `RESTQL_DEBUGGING_QUERY_PARAM`: enables debugging using the `_debug` query param, `true` by default.
 - `debugging.header` or `RESTQL_DEBUGGING_HEADER`: enables debugging using the `X-Restql-Debug` header, `false` by default.